Hongkl/CSE583-Group12/docs/functional_spec.md

 ## Use Cases
 ### Use Cases 1
 #### The objective of the user interaction:
+For regular citizens:
-A citizen who wants to see how the infection ratio impacted the CPI (e.g. gasoline price) on the map of the King county area since the outbreak began.
+See how the infection ratio impacted the CPI (e.g. gasoline price) on the map of the King county area since the outbreak began.
 #### What our tool provides:
 An animation on the map shows how the pandemic impacted the CPI.

 ### Use Cases 2
 #### The objective of the user interaction:
+For government officials:
-A government official who wants to check the unemployment rate of King County and finally exports a diagram.
-Also, it provides the CPI data visualization as described above.
+check the unemployment rate of King County and finally exports a diagram.
+It also provides the CPI data visualization as described above.
 #### What our tool provides:
 Users can click the button in the UI to set their requirements.
-The visualized data will be presented on the map, and relevant diagrams will also show in the UI and the tool will provide a download option.
+The visualized data will be presented on the map Relevant diagrams will also show in the UI and the tool will provide a download option.

 ### Use Cases 3
 #### The objective of the user interaction: